gittuf/gittuf/docs/cli/gittuf_trust_list-global-rules.md

 ### Synopsis

-The 'list-global-rules' command lists the global rules currently defined in the repository's root of trust.
-It is used to review the repository-wide constraints in effect, with output grouped by rule type.
+The 'list-global-rules' command lists the global rules defined in the repository's root of trust and propagated from controller repositories.
+Local rules are shown first, followed by controller rules grouped by repository name and location.
+Rules within each repository are grouped by rule type.

 ```
 gittuf trust list-global-rules [flags]